amerine/amerine.github.com/_posts/2009-10-19-rails-stack-on-opensolaris-2009.blog.markdown

 ---
-layout: post
 title: Rails Stack on OpenSolaris 2009.06
+layout: master
 ---
 I enjoy using [OpenSolaris](http://opensolaris.org) when I can, and I've been using it for a couple small Ruby on Rails deployments.
 I've received a few questions recently about deploying Ruby on Rails app on [OpenSolaris](http://opensolaris.org), so to kill a few 'birds' with one stone.
 I'm throwing this post together so that I can just point them here and let them run with it.

 Sun has an easy to install meta-package called `amp` that includes Apache 2.2, Apache 2.2 DTrace probes, MySQL Server 5.1 & PHP.
 If you've never used Solaris/OpenSolaris before the `pfexec` command will seem foreign to you.
 Don't let it worry you its part of the Solaris RBAC (Role Based Access Control) by default the non-root user you created during the install has the `root` user role and can execute commands as root if you use `pfexec`.